marijnh/Eloquent-JavaScript/16_game.md

 {{index scaling, "DOMDisplay class"}}

-Our ((coordinates)) and sizes are tracked in units relative to the ((grid)) size, where a size or distance of 1 means 1 grid unit.
+Our ((coordinates)) and sizes are tracked in ((grid)) units, where a size or distance of 1 means 1 grid block.
 When setting ((pixel)) sizes, we will have to scale these coordinates up—everything in the game would be ridiculously small at a single pixel per square.
 The `scale` constant gives the number of pixels that a single unit takes up on the screen.

 ```{includeCode: true}
 const scale = 20;